The Power of Working on a Team

 I have always thought of myself as part of a team.
 In March of my senior year, during the last play of my last basketball game, I felt a slight panic when the clock stopped at the 10-second mark.
 Ten seconds later, I wasn’t going to be a part of the Yale Varsity Women’s Basketball team anymore, and there wasn’t another team to look forward to.
 In what felt like the blink of an eye, such a huge part of my identity was suddenly gone.
 I never saw myself as a basketball player, I always saw myself as a member of a basketball team.

 During months 10-15, I was on the Consulting Segment with four different colleagues.
-Unlike my time on PE, I was regularly delivering on the same projects as my colleagues and sharing all aspects of project delivery.
-One team member could be conducting research while another could be scheduling and managing communications with our Expert Advisors.
+Unlike my time in PE, I was regularly delivering on the same projects as my colleagues and sharing all aspects of project delivery.
+One team member could be researching while another could be scheduling and managing communications with our Expert Advisors.
 The next day, the roles may be reversed.
-By the end of day three, when you get a email from your client expressing his gratitude for the hard work your team put in, you can celebrate the win with the people around you, the same way that my basketball team would celebrate with me when I made a free throw.
+By the end of day three, when you get an email from your client expressing his gratitude for the hard work your team put in, you can celebrate the win with the people around you, the same way that my basketball team would celebrate with me when I made a free throw.

 I have since left our Consulting Segment and I am a founding member of AlphaSights’ San Francisco team.
 There are going to be a lot of ups and downs, new roadblocks to navigate, and unique wins.
 While I don’t know everything that founding a new office has in store, and while being a part of the AlphaSights’ San Francisco team by no means defines who I am as a person, I know that as long as I have my new team to my left, right, diagonal, rear, and straight ahead, everything is going to be fine.

 Alexandra joined AlphaSights in July of 2014 and now serves as an Associate at our San Francisco office.